24 Delicious Books About Food to Devour in 2024

 The Chicken Sisters

-The Chicken Sisters by K.J.
+Author: K.J.
 Dell’ Antonia

-December 2020 Reese Witherspoon Book Club Pick
+More info: December 2020 Reese Witherspoon Book Club Pick

 This is another winner picked by Reese Witherspoon!
-This was an enjoyable family drama based around two sisters competing in a fictional reality tv food competition.
+This was an enjoyable family drama based around two sisters competing in a fictional reality TV food competition.

 As the competition turns to tricks and sabotage, the sisters’ war with each other turns ugly.
 Family secrets just keep getting exposed and the hijinx gets better and better.
 This was the perfect light read to end 2020 and a perfect pick for a list of books about sisters.
-If you are looking for books about food, this should be on your must-read list.

 Sourdough by Robin Sloan